 Rachel has been with Parallax Press since 2003 and is the primary editor for Zen Master Thich Nhat Hanh.
 She is the author of Not Quite Nirvana: A Skeptic’s Journey to Mindfulness and writes for a variety of magazines including Shambhala Sun, AlterNet, and The Nation.
 She reads anything that stands still long enough.
 Visit Rachel online at http://rachelneumann.blogspot.com.

-Nancy is the newest member of the Parallax team.
-She joined the company in 2012, with years of experience working in publishing and bookselling.
-When not at the office, Nancy can be found endlessly hurling a ball to Lily, her fussy Jack Russell terrier, who serves as Parallax’s office security system.
+When not at the office, Nancy can be found endlessly hurling a ball to Lily, her fussy Jack Russell terrier, who sometimes serves as Parallax’s office security system and mascot.

 Terry works primarily in transcribing and copyediting manuscripts.
 She’s grateful for listener-sponsored radio and audiobooks, which keep her company on her long commute.
 Having lived for nineteen years in national parks and meditation centers, she’s slowly learning the finer points of popular culture.

 Terri is the person responsible for moving Parallax books from manuscript to finished product.
 She’s a visual artist, writer, and artistic collaborator in every imaginable medium.
 Her artwork has appeared in galleries from Oakland to Brooklyn.
 Her writing has appeared in magazines, newspapers, and books.
 She’s an active part of the Bay Area art scene, creating happenings all over the place.
 Visit Terri online at terrisaul.com

 Heather Harrison has always worked in the book business, from bookstores and book distributors to publishing companies including Lonely Planet and Wilderness Press.
 She reads a lot, rides her bike, and loves the San Francisco Giants.